ebi-uniprot/uniprot-scripts/README.md

 ### search.py

 You can use `search.py` as a template for writing your own scripts or just modify the `main()` function with your own parameters.
-This file contains two different ways to perform a search: pagination and streaming, described below:
+This file contains two different ways to perform a search:

 ```
 search_pagination(query, size=100, namespace="uniprotkb")